AliceO2Group/QualityControl/doc/Configuration.md

 }
 ```

-There are six QC-related components:
+There are following QC-related components:
 * "config" - contains global configuration of QC which apply to any component.
 It is required in any configuration
   file.
 * "tasks" - contains declarations of QC Tasks.
 It is mandatory for running topologies with Tasks and